-We paid cash dividends of \$5.60, \$4.60 and \$3.60 per share of Common stock and Class B common stock in 2018, 2017 and 2016, respectively.
-On January 2, 2019, our Board of Directors declared a regular quarterly cash dividend of \$1.60 per share of Common and Class B common stock that was paid on January 31, 2019 to shareholders of record as of January 16, 2019.
+We paid cash dividends of \$6.40, \$5.60 and \$4.60 per share of Common stock and Class B common stock in 2019, 2018 and 2017, respectively.
+On January 2, 2020, our Board of Directors declared a regular quarterly cash dividend of \$1.60 per share of both Common and Class B common stock that was paid on January 31, 2020 to shareholders of record as of January 16, 2020.
+On February 11, 2020, our Board of Directors approved an increase to the quarterly cash dividend per share of Common and Class B common stock to \$1.775 per share from \$1.60 per share, beginning with the dividend that will be paid in April 2020.
 Future dividends and/or changes in dividend rates are at the sole discretion of the Board of Directors and depend upon factors including, but not limited to, cash flow generated by operations, profitability, financial condition, cash requirements, and future prospects.